Chinatown, Winnipeg: Landscape and businesses

 The 2-storey Mandarin Building sits at 223 James Avenue and was formerly the City of Winnipeg Police Court (later the City Engineering Building).
 The older portion of the building was constructed in 1883 and it initially held 18 jail cells, a large main-floor courtroom, office-space, and a police dormitory.
 The building is decorated with a replica of the Imperial Nine Dragons mural found in Beijing's Forbidden City.

 Linked to the Dynasty Building is the CA$500,000 Chinatown Arch gate which sits at the entrance of the neighbourhood and connects the Dynasty and Mandarin buildings.

 The Harmony Mansion, officially opened on 13 September 1986, is a 10-storey apartment complex on 201 Princess Street.
 It contains suites with a housing capacity of 500 tenants, as well as a 140-stall parkade.

 The Peace Tower Housing, a 7-storey housing project, is the most recent addition to Winnipeg’s Chinatown.
 The project, built on the southwest corner of Logan and Princess streets, operates under the direction of the Peace Tower Housing Corporation.
 Using geothermal energy, the complex has 48 units (ranging from 1 bedroom to 3 bedrooms per unit), a 190 sqm multipurpose room, and an adjoining patio for recreational use.
 The project is financially supported by the municipal, provincial, and federal governments, and cost about $15 million.
 The first tenants moved into the building in spring 2013.

 Shops and restaurants in Chinatown include: Young’s Market, Sun Wah Supermarket, Nan Bei Hang Herbal Products Co.; Sam Po Dim Sum Restaurant; Noodle Express; and Kum Koon Garden.

+Winnipeg Chinese Cultural and Community Centre

+The Winnipeg Chinese Cultural and Community Centre (WCCCC) (Chinese: 温城中华文化中心) is a registered non-profit, charitable organization based in Winnipeg, Manitoba, Canada.
+Established in 1983 as a cornerstone of the multi-million dollar Winnipeg Chinatown redevelopment initiative, WCCCC operates as the cultural, social, and logistical anchor for the Chinese-Canadian community in Manitoba.
+The centre is physically situated inside the historic Dynasty Building in downtown Winnipeg’s Chinatown.

+WCCC is deeply tied to the roots of urban revitalization and hosts many events during the year, including and not limited to Chinese Night Markets, leisure programs (Lion dancing, Dragon dancing and Chinese Calligraphy).
+It is also the Chinese Pavilion during the 2 weeks of Folklorama in August.